vlayer-xyz/vlayer/book/src/features/web.md

 It is important to understand that the *Notary* is a trusted party in the above setup.
 Since the *Notary* certifies the data, a malicious *Notary* could collude with a malicious client to create fake proofs that would still be successfully verified by `Prover`.
 Currently vlayer runs it's own *Notary* server, which means that vlayer needs to be trusted to certify HTTPS sessions.

- Currently vlayer also needs to be trusted when passing additional data (data other than the Web Proof itself) to `Prover` smart contract, e.g. `twitterUserAddress` in the example above.
-The Web Proof could be hijacked before running `Prover` and additional data, different from the original, could be passed to `Prover`, e.g. an attacker could pass their own address as `twitterUserAddress` in our `WebProofProver` example.
+ Currently vlayer also needs to be trusted when passing additional data (data other than the Web Proof itself) to `Prover` smart contract, e.g. `account` in the example above.
+The Web Proof could be hijacked before running `Prover` and additional data, different from the original, could be passed to `Prover`, e.g. an attacker could pass their own address as `account` in our `WebProofProver` example.
 Before going to production this will be addressed by making the setup trustless through an association of the additional data with a particular Web Proof in a way that's impossible to forge.

 vlayer will publish a roadmap outlining how it will achieve a high level of security when using the *Notary* service.